spack/spack/lib/spack/docs/packaging_guide.rst

 Submodules

-  You can supply ``submodules=True`` to cause Spack to fetch submodules along with the repository at fetch time.
+  You can supply ``submodules=True`` to cause Spack to fetch submodules recursively along with the repository at fetch time.
+For more information about git submodules see the manpage of git: ``man git-submodule``.

   .. code-block:: python